salsita/prism/docs/README.md

 };
 ```

 Every Effect function always take 1st argument which is `dispatch` and infinite number of optional arguments which are specific for the Effect.
 Therefore our `fetchGif` function takes `dispatch` and `topic` as arguments.
 Inside the function we just need to trigger the XHR request (we're using [superagent library](https://www.npmjs.com/package/superagent-bluebird-promise) in the example).
-Because we have `dispatch` function available, we can simply `dispatch` new action when API response arrives and we'll also provide `url` in the action, which is extracted from the API response.
-The function is now prepared to be yielded from our Init function.
+Because we have `dispatch` function available, we can simply `dispatch` new action when API response arrives, providing `url` in the newly dispatched action, which is extracted from the API response.
+The function is now prepared to be yielded from our `init` function.

 Let's open `updater.js` again and do slight modification in our `init` function: